varunmehta/dive-into-iot/00-prerequisite/README.md

 [SSH access is disabled by default](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md)

-For headless setup, SSH can be enabled by placing a file named `ssh`, without any extension, onto the `boot` partition of the SD card from another computer.
+For headless setup, SSH can be enabled by placing a new file named `ssh`, without any extension, onto the `boot` partition of the SD card from another computer.
 When the Pi boots, it looks for the `ssh` file.
 If it is found, SSH is enabled and the file is deleted.
 The content of the file does not matter; it could contain text, or nothing at all.

 If you have loaded Raspbian onto a blank SD card, you will have two partitions.
 The first one, which is the smaller one, is the `boot` partition.
 Place the file into this one.

+Using command line, `cd` into the folder, `touch ssh` to create a new file.

 This method also works for a GUI based Raspbian.